freaksparty/FICOnWeb-backend/README.md

 $ mvn exec:java
 ```

-Now you can create the Event, edit src/sql/MYSQL_CreateData.sql as your needs and run it:
+Now you can create the Event, edit src/sql/MYSQL_CreateData.sql as your needs (First line is the smtp account credentials), then and run it:

 ```
 $ mysql -u fpbackend -pfpbackendtestps backend < src/sql/MYSQL_CreateData.sql